githoov/articles/nlp.md

   sql_trigger_value: select current_date
 ```

-Note a few things:
+Note a few things about the above SQL:
 - We're only analyzing English-language tweets.
-- We're removing common "stop words" from our analysis (see the subquery referencing the table `stop_list`).
+- We're removing common "stop words" from our analysis.
-- The `corpus` transformation makes use of a lateral view, which may be unfamiliar depending on the SQL dialects with which you are familiar.
+- The `corpus` transformation makes use of a [lateral view](https://docs.snowflake.net/manuals/sql-reference/functions/flatten.html), which may be unfamiliar depending on the SQL dialects you have used in the past.
-- We've set these derived tables to materialize nightly.

-We've opted to materialize the two transformations using Looker's persistent derived tables because (1) our analysis doesn't hinge on up-to-the-minute statistics on the corpus and (2) these would be computationally impractical to include in our series of transformations that are computed on the fly.
+- We've opted set these derived tables to materialize nightly because (1) our analysis doesn't hinge on up-to-the-minute statistics on the corpus and (2) these would be computationally impractical to include in our series of transformations that are computed on the fly.

 ### An Interactive Model
 For the final steps, we'll place a series dependent SQL transformations into Looker derived tables.
-For those who are unfamiliar, these will effectively string together a series of common table expressions (CTEs).
-There's just a little unqiue syntax involved.
-When we use `${bag_of_words.SQL_TABLE_NAME}`, Looker will replace this with a reference to the CTE, `bag_of_words`.

 ##### Step 1.
 Calculate the bag of words for all tweets.
-This step will yield a result set that looks like [table 1](link) presented in the bag-of-words section.
+This step will yield a result set that looks like [Table 1]() presented in the bag-of-words section.
 ```sql
 - view: bag_of_words
   derived_table: